lowRISC/opentitan/hw/ip/clkmgr/doc/_index.md

 Since the function of the clock manager is tied closely into the power-up behavior of the device, the reset domain selection must also be purposefully done.
 To ensure that default clocks are available for the [power manager to release resets and initialize memories]({{< relref "hw/ip/pwrmgr/doc/_index.md#fast-clock-domain-fsm" >}}), the clock dividers inside the clock manager directly use `por` (power-on-reset) derived resets.
-This ensures that the root clocks are freely running after power-up, regardless of any other activity in the device.
+This ensures that the root clocks are freely running after power-up and its status can be communicated to the `pwrmgr` regardless of any other activity in the device.

 The other functions inside the clock manager operate on the `life cycle reset` domain.
 This ensures that other clock manager functions still release early relative to most functions in the system, and that a user or escalation initiated reset still restores the clock manager to a default clean slate.